Dr Dangs Lab

 Importance of CBC Test:

 Comprehensive Blood Assessment: CBC tests provide a detailed analysis of blood components, helping in diagnosing and managing a wide range of conditions.
+Monitoring Health Conditions: It assists in monitoring existing health conditions, such as anemia, infections, blood disorders, and certain cancers.

 Key Parameters and Their Significance: